pappasam/pappasam.github.io/content/articles/docker-python-install-wheels.rst

 If you follow these steps, you'll end up with the smallest-possible Python Docker container with minimal network requests.

-Note: this post references Docker 18.03, although earlier versions may work.
+Note: this post references Docker 18.03, Python 3.6, and pip 10.
+I assume that you are running cPython (the main Python distribution).

 The problem
 ===========